dadtriesto/youtube/IDEAS.md

 ## makeThumbnail.ps1
 - Description created from standard bits and pieces (sorta like mail merge for video descriptions)
 - store api keys / env vars (Azure Key Vault?
 Session vars?) and use the YouTube API to automate uploads, set scheduling
+- Keep track of the last episode number (per seriesName)
+- - Simple text file w/ key/value pairs would probably do this.
+Maybe JSON (see next bullet. convertto/from-json)?
+- - Extend this to other things like description?

 ## OBS
 - ~~Get a better handle on scenes, ex. fade to 10-20s of outro for YT end screen.
 Should be short.
 Enough time to say thanks for watching.
 Hate lengthy outros.